Clay minerals in the natural and built environment: formation, chemistry & applications

 The meeting will explore recent advances in our understanding of how clay minerals – natural and engineered – form, behave and react in the environment, with a particular focus on their effect on the fate of contaminants in natural and built environments, and how this understanding can help us to engineer more sustainable solutions to treat pollution.
 It will thus will bring together the research communities investigating clay minerals, their role and reactions in the environment, and the environmental chemistry and fate of contaminants.
 We expect a broad and diverse audience with interest in the interdisciplinary theme of the meeting and will particularly encourage early career researchers (PhD students, Postdocs) as well as those working in industry to present, including research-in-progress.

 We are excited to announce our confirmed keynote speaker:

 - Susan Stipp, DTU, Denmark

-Abstract submission and registration will open soon: abstract submission deadline: 8 April 2019.
+Abstract submission and registration are now open: abstract submission deadline: 1 May 2019.